Internectio/Locuscraft/README.md

 * If the subject is related to a discipline or art, there will be a guide for learning that art.
 In the case of apples, this could be recipes or cultivation.
 * Videos, pictures, and other multimedia of the subject found on the internet.
 * Locuscraft user statistics relating to the subject (such as users' favorite apples, percent of user's that like apples, etc.).
-* User created tasks (more about tasks below) for the subject (such as watch a video about the subject, write your opinion about apples, answer a questionaire or poll about apples, etc.)
+* User created tasks (more about tasks below) for the subject (such as give your opinion about apples, answer a questionaire or poll about apples, contribute to apple research, etc.)
 * A list of communities/organizations/clubs relating to the subject.
 * A list of other subjects closely related to the subject.
 * Forums on the subject.